 Since the Forge manifest schema only allows a string or an array of strings as a property condition value, entity property values are converted to strings before the comparison.

-function.This includes elements that are objects or arrays themselves.
+string, the value is converted to a string.JSON.stringify function.This includes elements that are objects or arrays themselves.
 They are converted to a string

-by applying the JSON.stringify
+by applying the JSON.stringify function.

 1 2{ "myField": { "mySubField": 42 } }

-If a condition has objectName
+If a condition has objectName equals to myField, the matching property value is "{\"mySubField\":42}".

-, the matching property value is "42"
+If objectName equals to myField.mySubField, the matching property value is "42" (string).

 1 2{ "myField": ["value1", "value2", { "mySubField": 42 }] }

-If a condition has objectName
+If a condition has objectName equals to myField, the matching property value is

-["value1", "value2", "{\"mySubField\":42}"]
+["value1", "value2", "{\"mySubField\":42}"].

 1 2["value1", "value2", ["subValue1", "subValue2"]]

-The matching property value is ["value1", "value2", "[\"subValue1\",\"subValue2\"]"]
+The matching property value is ["value1", "value2", "[\"subValue1\",\"subValue2\"]"].

 You can use the operators

-to build complex rules that involve multiple
+and, or, and not to build complex rules that involve multiple different types of conditions.

 Only one property condition is allowed on the same level of a display conditions tree.
 For example, the following structure is not allowed: